shawn-nyk/tp/docs/DeveloperGuide.md

    1. Test case: `delete me` <br>
    Expected: Expected: An error message will be shown, showing information of how this command should be entered.
 The command box text will turn red to inform you of the invalid command.

-**Viewing a company**

-1. Viewing full information of a company.

-   1. Prerequisites: The company item must exist and the card be access via a valid index.
-Also, having more than 2 cards and current right display is showing information of the first card.

-   1. Test case: `view com 2` <br>
-   Expected: The right display will change and show the full information of the 2nd company in the list.

-   1. Test case: `view com 0` <br>
-   Expected: An error message informing you that index is not a non-zero unsigned integer.
-The command box text will turn red to inform you of the invalid command.

-   1. Test case: `view com` <br>
-   Expected: An error message will be shown, showing information of how this command should be entered.
-The command box text will turn red to inform you of the invalid command.

-**Viewing an application**

-1. Viewing full information of an application.

-   1. Prerequisites: The application item must exist and the card be access via a valid index.
-Also, having more than 2 cards and current right display is showing information of the first card.

-   1. Test case: `view app 2` <br>
-   Expected: The right display will change and show the full information of the 2nd application in the list.

-   1. Test case: `view app 0` <br>
-   Expected: An error message informing you that index is not a non-zero unsigned integer.
-The command box text will turn red to inform you of the invalid command.

-   1. Test case: `view app` <br>
-   Expected: An error message will be shown, showing information of how this command should be entered.
-The command box text will turn red to inform you of the invalid command.

-**View a profile Item**

-1. Viewing full information of a profile item.

-   1. Prerequisites: The profile item must exist and the card be access via a valid index.
-Also, having more than 2 cards and current right display is showing information of the first card.

-   1. Test case: `view me 1` <br>
-   Expected: The right display will change and show the full information of the 2nd profile item in the list.

-   1. Test case: `view me 0` <br>
-   Expected: An error message informing you that index is not a non-zero unsigned integer.
-The command box text will turn red to inform you of the invalid command.

-   1. Test case: `view me` <br>
-   Expected: An error message will be shown, showing information of how this command should be entered.
-The command box text will turn red to inform you of the invalid command.

-**Finding company/companies**

-1. Finding specific keyword(s) in the list of company/companies

-   1. Prerequisites: List all companies using the `list com` command.
-At least one company. `Find` method and `list` method works hand in hand.

-   1. Test case: `find com facebook` <br>
-   Expected: Any titles in the card that contains `facebook` will be matched. i.e `Facebook`, `Facebook Singapore`.
-However `FacebookMalaysia` will not be matched.

-   1. Test case: `find com` <br>
-   Expected: An error message will be shown, showing information of how this command should be entered.
-The command box text will turn red to inform you of the invalid command.

-**Listing out all company/companies**

-1. Listing out all company/companies

-   1. Prerequisites: Assuming that you have used `find` for company in the earlier manual testing.

-   1. Test case: `list com` <br>
-   Expected: All the companies that the user have will be displayed.

-   1. Test case: `list com 2` <br>
-   Expected: An error message will be shown, stating that there should not be any inputs after the `ITEM_TYPE`.

-**Finding application(s)**

-1. Finding specific keyword(s) in the list of application(s)

-   1. Prerequisites: List all applications using the `list app` command.
-At least one application. `Find` method and `list` method works hand in hand.

-   1. Test case: `find app software` <br>
-   Expected: Any titles in the card that contains `software` will be matched. i.e `Software`, `Software Engineer`.
-However `SoftwareEngineer` will not be matched.

-   1. Test case: `find app` <br>
-   Expected: An error message will be shown, showing information of how this command should be entered.
-The command box text will turn red to inform you of the invalid command.

-**Listing out all application(s)**

-1. Listing out all application(s)

-   1. Prerequisites: Assuming that you have used `find` for application in the earlier manual testing.

-   1. Test case: `list app` <br>
-   Expected: All the application that the user have will be displayed.

-   1. Test case: `list app 2` <br>
-   Expected: An error message will be shown, stating that there should not be any inputs after the `ITEM_TYPE`.

-**Finding profile item(s)**

-1. Finding specific keyword(s) in the list of profile item(s)

-   1. Prerequisites: List all profile items using the `list me` command.
-At least one profile item. `Find` method and `list` method works hand in hand.

-   1. Test case: `find me hackathon` <br>
-   Expected: Any titles in the card that contains `hackathon` will be matched. i.e `Hackathon`, `2020 Hackathon`.
-However `ShoppeeHackathon` will not be matched.

-   1. Test case: `find me` <br>
-   Expected: An error message will be shown, showing information of how this command should be entered.
-The command box text will turn red to inform you of the invalid command.

-**Listing out all profile item(s)**

-1. Listing out all profile item(s)

-   1. Prerequisites: Assuming that you have used `find` for profile items in the earlier manual testing.

-   1. Test case: `list me` <br>
-   Expected: All the profile items that the user have will be displayed.

-   1. Test case: `list me 2` <br>
-   Expected: An error message will be shown, stating that there should not be any inputs after the `ITEM_TYPE`.

 **Matching skills to internship requirements**

 1. Finding if any internships requirements matches the skills that you have.